MIS-DTIF – Direct Thoracic Interbody Fusion

 MIS-DTIF helps patients with a range of problems focused on their mid-back or thoracic area.
-It is an excellent option for those whose pain is from degenerative disk disease, when the disks between vertebrae degenerate from injuries or daily stress.
-Those with pain from herniated disks will also benefit; that condition occurs when the central area of the disk bulges out, leading to either nerve compression or inflammation and related pain.
+It is an excellent option for those whose pain is from degenerative disk disease, when the discs between vertebrae degenerate from injuries or daily stress.
+Those with pain from herniated discs will also benefit; that condition occurs when the central area of the disk bulges out, leading to either nerve compression or inflammation and related pain.
 Following the MIS-DTIF, patients experience significant pain relief.

 The Advantages of MIS-DTIF